denivip/DVPlaylistPlayer/README.md

 Additionally you can receive events about playing state changes and set a periodic time observer.
 To receive events you must set the 'delegate' property on player.
 Delegate object must correspond to protocol DVPlaylistPlayerDelegate.
-To set a periodic time observer you must call method 'addPeriodicTimeObserverForInterval:queue:usingBlock:'.
+To set a periodic time observer you must call method `addPeriodicTimeObserverForInterval:queue:usingBlock:`.
 Also if you need to have an access to the AVPlayer instance that laying at the heart of DVPlaylistPlayer - you're welcome!
 It is in public interface.